RunguoWu/Ovatools/README.md

 # Ovatools Health Economic evaluation
 The code repo includes R code for data preparation, parameter estimation and the health economic model codes for evaluating Ovatools

-Before running, change the general working directory address to your local address in file_path.R
+The directory and file addresses in the code files may not be correct due to relocating to Github.
+Before running, you should correct these addresses to your local PC address.
+You can use the file_path.R file to facilitate this process.

 The model code files are all saved in the scripts folder.